 - Employer-Sponsored Training: Offered by hospitals and blood banks

-Some employers provide paid training or tuition reimbursement for new hires.
+Some employers provide paid training or tuition reimbursement for new hires, though availability varies.

 Successful phlebotomists combine technical precision with empathy and communication.